DependencyTrack/hyades/MINIKUBE.md

 ```

 ### Testing the minikube deployment
-* To send a new event to the dtrack.vuln-analysis.component topic, open http://localhost:28080/topics/dtrack.vuln-analysis.component?o=-1&p=-1&q&s=50#messages
-    * Publish a new message by using Actions>> Publish Message
-        * An example message value is:
-      ```json
-      {
-      "name": "test3",
-      "purl": "pkg:maven/cyclonedx-core-java@7.1.3",
-      "group": "g1",
-      "uuid": "438232c4-3b43-4c12-ad3c-eae522c6d158",
-      "author": "test3"
-      }
-      ```
-        * The corresponding key to set would be 438232c4-3b43-4c12-ad3c-eae522c6d158
-    * Once the message is sent, you can go to the dtrack.vuln-analysis.component.purl topic in the redpanda console and would be able to see a corresponding message that has been processed by the vulnerability analyzer that was deployed using minikube
+* An end to end test can be conducted by running *docker compose up* on hyades project and then turning on the hyades-apiserver, frontend and for example the vulnerability-analyzer from the minikube deployment.
+* Once a component is added to a project in the frontend then the component sent for scanning should also be visible on *dtrack.vuln-analysis.component* topic.
+* Once the analysis is complete, the result would be visible on *dtrack.vuln-analysis.result* topic and the frontend as well.

+### Deployment Steps for OpenShift
+* The deployment.yaml generated in running ```mvn clean install``` in the above minikube deployment can be used for an openshift based deployment as well.